 - Multi-paradigm.
 It supports object-oriented programing, which is a simple way to code, as well as imperative programming.

 - More interactive than most other languages.
-It resembles a pseudo-code language and helps you focus on solving a task, rather than on syntax.
+It resembles a pseudo-code language and when developing an application with Python it helps you focus on solving a task, rather than on syntax.

 3. Django has many useful features and extras to simplify development